4 comments

 When I walk in the gym doors, I am greeted with speakers blaring out I Want it That Way by the Backstreet Boys and lights flashing in my eyes.
 I squint against them and look around as Jayme runs off into the crowd to find his date, Jenny Montoyez.
 Instead of getting her chocolate like we originally planned to before Trey showed up, he ended up getting her a $15 Amazon gift card and if you ask me, that’s a way better gift anyway.

 I spot Maria in the corner dancing with Trey.
 Well, not dancing exactly, more like swaying side to side like a piece of kelp in the ocean.
 In fact, that’s what pretty much everyone does.
-I weave in between the kelp dancers, a fish among them as I make my way towards Maria, though I don’t know what I’ll do when I get there.
+I weave in between the kelp dancers, a fish among them as I make my way toward Maria, though I don’t know what I’ll do when I get there.

 I’ve almost made it when Trey moves and blocks my path, a big stupid grin on his face.

 “Well, look who it is!
 I didn’t think you’d have the nerve to show up after earlier today.
-Did mommy patch up your boo boos?” he mocks, bending over with laughter.
-Other people around him start laughing too, but I ignore him..
+Did mommy patch up your boo-boos?” he mocks, bending over with laughter.
+Other people around him start laughing too, but I ignore him.

 “Hey, Maria,” I say, looking over Trey’s shoulder at her.
 I expect a smile, but instead, she sneers at me.